-Gasoline, as well as other flammable materials and liquids (adhesives, solvents, paint thinners etc.), and the vapors they produce are extremely dangerous.
+Gasoline, as well as other flammable materials and liquids (which include, but are not limited to adhesives, solvents, paint thinners etc.), and the vapors they produce are extremely dangerous.
 DO NOT handle, use or store gasoline or other flammable or combustible materials anywhere near or in the vicinity of a water heater or any other appliance.
 Be sure to read and follow warning label pictured below and other labels on the water heater, as well as the warnings printed in this manual.
 Failure to do so can result in property damage, bodily injury or death.